Denver – July 29, 2019

 We tend to forget to tell people on our websites the amount of effort we put in to become who we are.
 (Authority)

-EXAMPLE – Employment office UK, people applying for jobs
+EXAMPLE – Employment office UK, where people are applying for jobs

 - don’t say it was no problem no problem